-5. Don’t use running water to thaw your frozen foods.
+6. Don’t use running water to quick thaw your frozen foods.
 Put them in the fridge the day or 2 before you need them or fill up one pot of hot water and let your frozen foods soak in it for twenty minutes.

 7. Wash your car after it rains.
 Park your car outside during the rain, then use soap & rinse! (or if you’re like us – just don’t wash your car at all!)

-***One way we help to budget for our water bill is that we pay a flat amount every month- by our choice.
-Our water bill runs about $15, so I choose to pay $20 every month.
-Every month I carry a credit, and even though my bill may only be like $2 after my credit, I choose to pay $20 anyways.
-That way if we are having a tight month on our bills- I won’t have to pay my water bill because of my credits.
+***Paying Ahead TIP: One way we help to budget for our utility bills is that we pay a flat amount every month- by our choice.
+Say your water bill runs about $15, choose to pay $20 every month.
+Every month you’ll carry a credit, and even though your bill may only be like $2 after your credit, pay $20 anyways.
+That way if you are having a tight month on your bills- you’ll be able to skip a month of payments because of the credit.
 Generally in the summer we do not have any extra income, so after paying $20 a month the rest of the year, I will not have to pay any money during the summer months for my water bill.
 This especially comes in handy if you have LP gas.***